chaosphere2112/chaosphere2112.github.io/about.md

 title: About
 ---

-# Hi!
+## Hi!
 I'm Sam.

-I'm a staff software engineer.
-I'm starting at Stripe!
-Spent the last 5 years at Google, working on building "mindblowing search experiences" (Hi, Mark!).
-Before that, I worked at Lawrence Livermore National Laboratory on climate science (but had a nuclear-secrets clearance for no good reason that I never got to use).
+I'm (apparently) a software engineer.
+I will be working at Stripe as of February 28th.
+I started at Google Search in early 2017, was promoted a couple of times and led a team of 10 engineers.
+Before _that_, I spent four years at Lawrence Livermore National Laboratory working on their external website & climate science visualization and data analysis tools.
+It's been a bit of a mixed bag!

+I'm a massive data nerd.
+I care a lot about the ways that data is used to make decisions, and the ways that we share data with others.
+I also spend a lot of time thinking about organizations, incentive structures, and the ways to make stuff actually happen in big companies.